Answer, It depends!

 Assume all other maintenance is same cost

-- Difference between cost and value at end of 10 years
+Difference between cost and value at end of 10 years

-Classic $40,000 value, $45,257 cost ( original purchase of $40K plus maintenance of $5357.
-Cost of ownership was $5357 after 10 years
+Classic $40,000 value, $45,257 cost (original purchase of $40K plus

-New conventional $22000 value , $40,000 cost ( original purchase and OK lets pretend there was $0 maintenance just for fun) - Cost of ownership was $18,000 after 10 years
+New conventional $22,000 value, $40,000 cost (original purchase and OK lets pretend there was $0 maintenance just for fun) -- Cost of ownership was $18,000 after 10 years.

 What could / would you do with the extra $13,000?